Our National Park memories

 Stanage Edge, Peak District

-‘If anyone is looking for a cheap trip this bank holiday, I can heartily recommend the caves on Stanage Edge in the Peak District.
+‘If anyone’s looking for a cheap trip this bank holiday, I can heartily recommend the caves on Stanage Edge in the Peak District.
 I once cycled there with a few friends after dark.
-It was quite spur of the moment – we only packed sleeping bags and a tin of beans.
-When you go, take a torch.
+It was quite spur of the moment – we only packed sleeping bags and a tin of beans!

 ‘Although cycling through the Peaks was a real wonder (there were more stars than you could shake a stick at), it was too cold for sleep.
 A few clouds here and there might have warmed us up a bit.
 It was a very stimulating night for my ears; without much light the senses are sharpened, and we heard all sorts of interesting night-time noises and wildlife.